arvindkaur83/Sales-Performance-Analytics-Dashboard-using-SQl-and-Excel/README.md

 🔄 Project Workflow

-_1. Data Collection: _Imported pizza sales transaction data containing order details, product information, pricing, category, size, and time-based attributes into SQL Server for analysis.
+- _Data Collection: _Imported pizza sales transaction data containing order details, product information, pricing, category, size, and time-based attributes into SQL Server for analysis.

 _2. Database Setup:_ Created and configured a SQL database to store the dataset and ensure structured access for querying and validation.